canro91/canro91.github.io/_posts/2026-05-13-BookExperiment.md

 I paid for a mention on [RobinReads](https://robinreads.com/).

 The day of the mention, my book got 19 sales on Amazon and 9 the next day.
-It went from #165 to hitting #1 in _Personal Success & Spirituality._
+It went from #165 to hitting #1 in _Personal Transformation & Spirituality._

 {% include image.html name="10SI-Rankings.png" caption="10 Surprisingly Simple Ideas hitting #1 on Amazon" alt="10 Surprisingly Simple Ideas hitting #1 on Amazon" %}